As devs who spend the majority of our time coding on OSX and Linux, we were curious what a modern command-line setup might look like on Windows.

 - Supports opening multiple terminals in different tabs.
 Makes it trivial to launch terminals as different users.

-- Extremely customisable - everything from shortcuts to text selection and status bar colors can be changed.
+- Extremely customizable - everything from shortcuts to text selection and status bar colors can be changed.

 - Supports a split-screen view